mmphego/cloud-developer/course-02/exercises/udacity-c2-frontend/README.md

 >_tip_: **npm i** is shorthand for **npm install**

 ### Configure The Backend Endpoint
-Ionic uses enviornment files located in `./src/enviornments/enviornment.*.ts` to load configuration variables at runtime.
-By default `environment.ts` is used for development and `enviornment.prod.ts` is used for produciton.
+Ionic uses environment files located in `./src/environments/environment.*.ts` to load configuration variables at runtime.
+By default `environment.ts` is used for development and `environment.prod.ts` is used for produciton.
 The `apiHost` variable should be set to your server url either locally or in the cloud.

 ***
 ### Running the Development Server